-This course is intended to prepare a medically competent EMT to operate in the field.
+This course is intended to prepare an entry level EMT to operate in the field.
 This includes all skills necessary for the individual to provide emergency medical care at a basic life support level with an ambulance service or other specialized services.
-Students will also complete a clinical internship in a Hospital Emergency Department and will participate as an "extra" crew member on actual EMS calls as part of this course.
+Students will also complete a clinical internship in a hospital emergency department and will participate as an "extra" crew member on actual EMS calls as part of this course.
 Students who wish to complete this course for no college academic credit should register for EM0109.
-Mode of delivery: face-to-face.
+Mode of delivery: hybrid.
 4 lecture hours, 4 laboratory hours, and 3 clinical hours.
 Fall, Spring, and Summer semesters.